 Federal, provincial and territorial aquaculture regulations and policies were streamlined with regards to environmental aspects of farm-site review processes, ongoing regulatory management, and regulatory amendments.
 A regulatory risk-management framework, new policies, and tools to guide and set parameters for the industry were also developed.
 These changes resulted in improved regulatory management for the sector’s sustainability, reduced regulatory burden on companies, and increased investor, market and public confidence in the environmental performance of the sector.

-The Program for Aquaculture Regulatory Reform (PARR) funded high-priority aquaculture regulatory research undertaken by departmental researchers.
+The Program for Aquaculture Regulatory Research (PARR) funded high-priority aquaculture regulatory research undertaken by departmental researchers.
 The knowledge derived from this research supported federal, provincial and territorial requirements associated with the development of the framework for aquaculture environmental management.
 This funding also increased the development of science advice through peer-reviewed workshops and papers (such as the Canadian Science Advisory Secretariat (CSAS) process) and through other science workshops that informed aquaculture regulatory management, policy development and decision making.

 Certification and Market Access

 Under the Aquaculture Sustainability Reporting Initiative (ASRI), Fisheries and Oceans Canada worked in collaboration with federal partners, provincial governments, industry, non-governmental organizations, and others to document conditions and trends in Canada’s aquaculture sector to produce a report that documented conditions and trends: Aquaculture in Canada 2012: A Report on Aquaculture Sustainability.